Observables in Quantum Mechanics and the Importance of Self-adjointness: Basic ideas and results on SA operators

-In the previous subsection we saw that the momentum operator is not SA on the domain \eqref{D(p)} but with a suitable choice of domain, that is \eqref{Dtheta}, it can be made SA.
-However, the domain \eqref{Dtheta} was chosen in an ad hoc fashion, which in general is not always possible.
-Here, we shall discuss a method due to von Neumann which for a given operator $T$ with a domain $D(T)$ answers the following questions: \begin{enumerate} \item Is $T$ self-adjoint in $D(T)$? \item If not, can it be made self-adjoint? \item If yes, how i.e. in which domain is it self-adjoint? \end{enumerate} In what follows, we shall not give any derivation of proofs\footnote{For more details see \cite{sae} and Appendix E} of the results but shall illustrate them with the example of the momentum operator.\\
+In the previous subsection we saw that the momentum operator is not SA on the domain \eqref{D(p)}, but with a suitable choice of domain, that is \eqref{Dtheta}, it can be made SA.
+However, the domain \eqref{Dtheta} was introduced without any specific physical or mathematical motivation.
+In this subsection we will introduce the method of SA extensions (a method due to von Neumann) and show that the domain \eqref{Dtheta} is indeed the SA extension of \eqref{D(p)}.\\

+Let us start with a given symmetric operator $T$ with a domain $D(T)$ and pose the following questions: \begin{enumerate} \item Is the symmetric operator $T$ self-adjoint in $D(T)$? \item If it is not SA, can it be made self-adjoint? \item If it can be made SA, what is the suitable domain of self-adjointness? \end{enumerate} To answer these questions, we shall not give the derivation or proofs\footnote{For more details see \cite{sae} and Appendix F.} of the results on the SA extension method, but rather use the theorems and illustrate them on examples.\\

-We start with some definitions useful for our purpose.
-For a given operator $T$, consider equations\footnote{Actually we should consider $T^\dagger \psi_{\pm}=\pm i\kappa \psi_{\pm}$, where $\kappa\in\mathbb{R}$ due to dimensionality reasons (namely $[T]=[\kappa]$), but this we omit here and set $\kappa=1$ as our ``natural'' choice of units.
+Some further definitions are needed before we can better capture the notion of self-adjlointness and its failure.
+Given a symetric operator $T$, let us consider the following equations\footnote{Actually we should consider $T^\dagger \psi_{\pm}=\pm i\kappa \psi_{\pm}$, where $\kappa\in\mathbb{R}$ due to dimensionality reasons (namely $[T]=[\kappa]$), but this we omit here and set $\kappa=1$ as our ``natural'' choice of units.
 However the dimensionality of $\kappa$ is very important and its physical meaning is that this is the scale of the anomaly, i.e. the breaking of the classical symmetry and it somewhat governs the physically allowed types of interaction on the boundary.}